Bushnell Pro XE Review: Is This Bushnell’s Best Rangefinder Yet?

 Updated JOLT Technology

-A few years ago, Bushnell revolutionized the industry with its signature JOLT technology.
+A few years ago, Bushnell revolutionized the industry with its signature Pinseeker JOLT technology.
 If you’ve never experienced this feature, the concept is simple.
-When you look into the rangefinder and lock onto a target, you feel a jolt—a quick vibration that confirms you’ve locked onto the pin or whatever target you’re shooting for.
-I’ve found that this technology gives me more confidence in the accuracy of the yardage readings I get from my rangefinder.
+When you look into the rangefinder and lock onto a target, you feel a jolt—a quick vibration that confirms you’ve locked onto the pin or whatever target you laser.

 Exceptional Range and Clarity

 Bushnell claims that the Pro XE offers “superior clarity and resolution” thanks to its high-performance optics.
 I’ll confirm that the unit does deliver on this promise.
-I had a crystal clear view of every target.
+I had a crystal clear view of everything, from a flag on the green to a tree or hazard in the way.
 It’s also worth noting that the Bushnell Pro XE is currently the only rangefinder that comes with 7x magnification.
 The device ranges more than 500 yards to a non-reflective flag.

 Just like previous generations, the Pro XE features Bushnell’s patented Slope Technology.
 This technology provides such an advantage that it isn’t allowed in all golf tournaments.
 Fortunately, that doesn’t mean you have to bail on Bushnell rangefinders.
 The Pro XE features a slider that turns Slope Technology off for tournament golf.